-Comment by former Student:
+Comment by a Student:

 It was not the technical mastery, the material or even the form inherent to Nirman’s sculptures that drew my attention to his work.
 Rather, his stones seemed to be infused with something invisible, something that cannot be captured with a camera, something alive.

 Even though -or maybe because- I did not have any previous training in art, Nirman agreed to take me on as a full-time apprentice.
 From the beginnings onwards however, he made clear that he had nothing to teach me.
 He even refused to call me his student for he insisted that the stone, and not him, is my teacher.
 His role was only that of a ‘translator’, he explained.
 His intention, he added, was ”to create a space in which children like to play and animals like to come” which was all I needed to understand what his studio space was all about.

 Over the years I spent sculpting at his studio, Nirman hardly interfered with my artistic process.
 He did not show me any ‘techniques’, nor did he school me about different rock types or the ‘appropriate’ utilisation of various tools.
 What he was concerned with was with creating an open space in which I was able to develop my own understanding of sculpture, of finding form in stone.

 The beauty of his teaching -if he has a teaching that is- is that it is always fluid, moving and springing out of the present; nothing is regurgitated, memorized or following a script.
 When he teaches, each word is crafted live in every moment only to be irrelevant in the next.